If you’re starting an LLC, the business entity formation process is one of the first and most important hurdles. This step can be terribly complex ...

 Before you dive in, you might want to check the recycling rates for your state, as some states are much more profitable when it comes to recycling.

 Taxes are inevitable, which is why the tax preparation industry has seen slow but steady growth for years, and is expected to continue to do strong business in the years ahead.
 If you’re a licensed accountant or enrolled agent, you could easily start your own tax preparer business.
-But even if you’re not, many US states still do not require licensing for tax preparers.
-Some states don’t have any requirements, while others require that tax preparers pass a beginner’s course in tax prep.
-Be sure to check with your state government before you get started.
+But even if you’re not, Missouri does not require licensing for tax preparers.
+But be sure to check with your state government before you get started.

 Beyond that, you will need to get a PTIN, or Preparer Tax Identification Number, which the IRS requires all tax preparers to have.
-Beyond that, you’ll just need to register your business and start offering your services online.
-Once you get that first client or two and provide excellent and affordable tax preparation service, you’ll start seeing referrals and you’ll be able to increase your rates and be well on your way to business success.
+You’ll also need to register your business and set up an appealing website.
+Once you get that first client or two and provide great tax preparation service, you’ll start seeing referrals and you’ll be able to increase your rates and be well on your way to business success.

 To get your business off the ground, it’s important to understand that it’s all about relationships.
 You’ll need to vet trucking companies and partner with reliable carriers to make sure the shipments are delivered and you earn the trust of shippers.
 It’s also important to be adept at negotiating rates to be able to offer cost-efficient services.